 |Rolling Shutter||Lower ambient noise, sensor cost is low||Image distortion can occur for every fast-moving object captured.|

 Where we need a global shutter camera and rolling shutter camera?

 A global shutter camera is mainly used for capturing high-speed moving objects without artifacts and motion blur.
-Global shutter cameras are used in applications such as ball tracking, industrial automation, warehouse robots, drones etc.
+Global shutter cameras are used in applications such as ball tracking, industrial automation, warehouse robots, drones, live cell imaging, etc.

 Rolling shutter sensors offer excellent sensitivity for imaging and can be used for cost effective applications.
 It is predominantly used for capturing slow-moving objects such as agriculture tractors, slow speed conveyors, and standalone applications like kiosks, barcode scanners, etc.